derthadams/IMDb-to-neo4j/README.md

 Once you've entered the number of rows, the script will begin adding WORKED_ON relationships to neo4j based on the credits in the csv.
-If any shows or seasons in the credit results csv aren't currently in the neo4j database, the script will use Chrome to scrape the corresponding pages to get the data.
+If any shows or seasons in the credit results csv are not currently in the neo4j database, the script will use Chrome to scrape the corresponding pages to get the data.

 ### Adding WORKED_WITH relationships to neo4j